PHIL-1-BCC 20555 – Spring 26 – Online Asynchronous

 Greece: Poets & Epics, Heraclitus, Socrates, Plato & The Stoics

-China: Confucianism and Daoism, & Zen (Bodhidharma & Huineng)
+China: Confucianism, Daoism, & Zen (Bodhidharma & Huineng)

 Islam: Al Farabi, Avicenna & Averroes

-Assignments: Four essays for the class (100% of your grade), the first 1 page (10%), the second 2 pages (15%), the third 4 pages (25%), and the fourth 8 pages (50%), typed, double-spaced, 12 point Times New Roman font, and emailed to ericgerlach@gmail.com.
+Assignments: Four essays for the class, typed, double-spaced, 12 point Times New Roman font, and emailed to ericgerlach@gmail.com.
 Focus on an idea we cover, clearly state and argue for your position with evidence, empathy, and examples from your life, history or fiction.
+I am grading you on how you express your own, individual thoughts, such that I can distinguish your thinking from AI generated summary.

-1st Essay – For the first, single-page essay, I want you to try to focus your own philosophical beliefs about how truth and the mind work into the space as simply as possible.
+1st Essay – Due By Friday, Jan 30th: For the first, 2-page essay (15% of your grade), I want you to try to focus your own philosophical beliefs about how you believe truth and the mind work given your thoughts and life experience into the space as simply as possible.
 I want you to express your ideas so you can see what does and doesn’t change as we go.
+You are welcome to bring in the material and texts of Egypt and Babylon if you would like.

-2nd Essay – For the second, 2-page essay, I want you to consider the philosophical debates from ancient Egypt, Babylon & India, focusing on one core thinker and idea.
+2nd Essay – Due By Friday, March 6th: For the second, 4-page essay (25% of your grade), I want you to consider the philosophical debates from ancient India and Greece, focusing on one core thinker and idea.
 Present the argument for the point, and yours for or against it.
 What do you argue, and why?

-3rd Essay – For the third, 4-page essay, I want you to select a philosopher who you think displays a particular insight or idea from ancient Greece or China, presenting the argument for the idea of the thinker as best you can, and yours for or against it.
+3rd Essay – Due By Friday, April 10th: For the third, 4-page essay (25% of your grade), I want you to select a philosopher who you think displays a particular insight or idea from China or Islam, presenting the argument for the idea of the thinker as best you can, and yours for or against it.

-4th Essay – For the final 8 page essay for the class, I want you to select an Islamic or European philosopher and idea, presenting the argument of the thinker and yours about it.
+4th Essay – Due By Friday, May 22nd: For the final 6-page essay (35% of your grade), I want you to select a European philosopher and idea, presenting the argument of the thinker and yours about it.

-Grading Rubric: 100 – This is outstanding work, 90 – This is good work that shows you put thought and time in, but more, 80 – This is on the right path, but clearly needs a bit more, 70 – This is somewhat wrong and off, and 0 – 60 – You are clearly phoning it in before the telegraph.
+Grading Rubric: 100 – This is outstanding work, 90 – This is good work that shows you put thought and time in, but more, 80 – This is on the right path, but clearly needs a bit more, 70 – This is somewhat wrong and off, and 0 – 60 – You are clearly phoning it in.

 This class is acceptable for credit at UC and CSU.
 It counts towards GE AA/AS area 3; CSU area C2; and IGETC area 3.
 It can be used as an elective for the Liberal Arts with an Emphasis in Arts and Humanities, Associate in Arts Degree Program and the Liberal Arts: Intersegmental General Education Transfer (IGETC) Certificate of Achievement and the Global Studies AA Degree.